June 1, 2021 to June 30, 2021

 Why we ride

-All the proceeds from the Greater Vancouver Ride Don’t Hide support the youth programs of the Vancouver-Fraser and North Shore branches of the Canadian Mental Health Association.
-We hope that by supporting children young we can empower them with the knowledge, the support and the community to help them on their mental wellness journey.
+All the proceeds from the Greater Vancouver Ride Don’t Hide support the youth programs of the Canadian Mental Health Association, Vancouver-Fraser.
+We hope that by supporting children we can empower them with the knowledge, the support and the community to help them on their mental wellness journey.

-Your Ride Don’t Hide funds are targeted at four main projects.
+Your Ride Don’t Hide funds are targeted at three main projects.
 Most of the projects are offered directly by our offices and one is an exciting partnership.

-The Super Fun Group builds resiliency, creates connection and instills confidence to children who live with a parent with a mental illness by providing monthly outings.
+Urban Resilience Opportunities for Kids (previously Super Fun Groups) builds resiliency, creates connection and instills confidence to children who live with a parent with a mental illness by providing monthly outings.
 In addition to increasing the social network of children and promoting social skill development, the program ensures that youth have the opportunity to interact with safe and supportive adult role models, and focuses on forming healthy attachments through ongoing acceptance and long-term participation in the program.
 With this approach, youth achieve success in the programs where they might not in other areas of life.
 The program also offers family nights to help all members of the family learn how to improve the overall mental health of their family.

 Pandemonium creates fun and empowerment for youth who have a mental health problem.
 The recreation-based program provides a social and safe environment for youth to reintegrate back into the community and provides activities that allow participants to meet – and overcome – personal challenges in a supportive way.
 It offers experience in building friendships and encourages the development of peer social networks that reduce the isolation often felt by youth who are living with a mental health problem.